 Sonja holds a master’s degree in social science from the Ruhr-University in Bochum.
 Her international experiences and field research include India, Belarus, Lebanon and Pakistan.

-Sonja speaks English, German, Russian and Spanish.
+Sonja speaks English and German.